PR Rates and allowances - know what you're worth

 Many people often turn to freelancing because they believe they can earn more money working for themselves than working for other people.
 This is often the case, but you also have to weigh this up against the downsides.

-A freelancer doesn't receive holiday pay, sick pay, training or a pension and no guaranteed pay cheque arriving at the same time each month.
+A freelancer doesn't receive perks that an employee will have the right to such as holiday pay, sick pay, training or a pension and no guaranteed pay cheque arriving at the same time each month.
 If you're prepared to leave the security of employment, then the financial and lifestyle rewards are very good.

 Most freelancers charge a daily rate for their work, with the amount depending on their level of experience and the sectors they are working within.
 Just as a city PR is more likely to earn more than one working in the charity sector, the same would apply for freelance work.
 When you are working out what you should charge, take into consideration that you don't earn while on holiday and you don't have any benefits.
 You also need to think about whether you factor expenses into your rate or charge them out separately.

 If you're working with an agency or in-house department, daily rates are quite straightforward, as you will be working to their office hours.
 Working out daily rates when undertaking a project can be a little harder.
 After a while, you will become used to how long particular things take, for example, preparing and writing a press release, including research and time on amendments.
 It's very easy to underestimate how long an aspect of a PR programme can take.
 In theory, it only takes a few minutes to call a journalist, but you'll probably have to call them a number of times, put something in writing at least once and then keep chasing up.